-Super Typhoon Mangkhut, which made landfall in the Philippines on Sept.
-14., has killed 60 people and affected nearly one million others.
-Emergency specialists with Humanity & Inclusion have arrived in the northern Philippines to identify the needs of the victims and prepare our emergency response.
+Super Typhoon Mangkhut made landfall in the Philippines on Sept.
+14., killing 60 people and affecting nearly one million others.
+Emergency specialists with Humanity & Inclusion are distributing community clean-up kits, so that roads, public spaces, and infrastructure can be restored.
+More than 400 workers will be hired to assist.

 The latest key data from OCHA (9/18)